Tough Conversations // The Particle Filter for Robot Localization

 We’re All Living in a 1D World!
 Part 2: Code Dissection

-Group up with the folks around you, and have a look at the code for the simple_particle_filter demo we ran last class.
+Group up with the folks around you, and have a look at the code for the simple_particle_filter demo we ran earlier in class.
 Diagram out the code and topics…can you map different functions/classes of the code to the high-level steps we’ve outlined in class?
 What are you noticing about the implementation?
 What questions do you have about the techniques used?

 Project Kick-Off